This article discusses recent developments and information on cartels in Turkey

 - compliance with the commitments in determining the magnitude of the fine.

 In line with this, the Regulation on Monetary Fines for Restrictive Agreements, Concerted Practices, Decisions and Abuses of Dominance (the Regulation on Fines) was enacted by the Competition Authority.
-The Regulation on Fines sets out detailed guidelines as to the calculation of monetary fines applicable in the case of an antitrust violation.
-The Regulation on Fines applies to both cartel activity and abuse of dominance, but illegal concentrations are not covered by the Regulation on Fines.
-According to the Regulation on Fines, fines are calculated by first determining the basic level, which in the case of cartels is between 2 and 4 per cent of the company’s turnover in the financial year preceding the date of the fining decision (if this is not calculable, the turnover for the financial year nearest the date of the decision).
+The Regulation on Fines sets out detailed guidelines on the calculation of monetary fines applicable in the case of an antitrust violation.
+The Regulation on Fines applies to both cartel activity and abuse of dominance, but not to illegal concentrations.
+According to the Regulation, fines are calculated by first determining the basic level, which in the case of cartels is between 2 per cent and 4 per cent of the company’s turnover in the financial year preceding the date of the fining decision (if this is not calculable, the turnover for the financial year nearest the date of the decision).
 Aggravating and mitigating factors are then factored in.
-The Regulation on Fines also applies to managers or employees that had a determining effect on the violation (such as participating in cartel meetings and making decisions that would involve the company in cartel activity), and provides for certain reductions in their favour.
+The Regulation on Fines also applies to managers or employees who had a determining effect on the violation (such as by participating in cartel meetings and making decisions that would involve the company in cartel activity), and provides for certain reductions in their favour.

-In addition to the monetary sanction, the Board is authorised to take all necessary measures to terminate the restrictive agreement, to remove all de facto and legal consequences of every action that has been taken unlawfully, and to take all other necessary measures in order to restore the level of competition and status as before the infringement.
-Furthermore, such a restrictive agreement shall be deemed legally invalid and unenforceable with all its legal consequences.
+In addition to the monetary sanction, the Board is authorised to take all necessary measures to terminate a restrictive agreement, to remove all de facto and legal consequences of every action that has been taken unlawfully, and to take all other necessary measures to restore the level of competition and status as existed before the infringement.
+Furthermore, this type of restrictive agreement shall be deemed legally invalid and unenforceable with all its legal consequences.
 Similarly, the Competition Law authorises the Board to take interim measures until the final resolution on the matter, in case there is a possibility for serious and irreparable damages.

 The sanctions that could be imposed under the Competition Law are administrative in nature.
 Therefore, the Competition Law leads to administrative fines (and civil liability) but no criminal sanctions.
-That said, there have been cases where the matter had to be referred to a public prosecutor after the competition law investigation was complete.
-On that note, bid-rigging activity may be criminally prosecutable under section 235 et seq of the Turkish Criminal Code.
+That said, there have been cases when the matter had to be referred to a public prosecutor after the Competition Law investigation was complete.
+On that note, bid rigging activity may be criminally prosecutable under section 235 et seq of the Turkish Criminal Code.
 Illegal price manipulation (ie, manipulation through misinformation or other fraudulent means) may also be punished with up to two years’ imprisonment and a civil monetary fine under section 237 of the Turkish Criminal Code.

 The above-mentioned sanctions may apply to individuals if they engage in business activities as an undertaking.
-Similarly, sanctions for cartel activity may also apply to individuals acting as the employees or board members or executive committee members of the infringing entities in case such individuals had a determining effect on the creation of the violation.
-Other than these, there is no sanction specific to individuals.
+Similarly, sanctions for cartel activity may also apply to individuals acting as the employees or board members or executive committee members of the infringing entities, if those individuals had a determining effect on the creation of the violation.
+Otherwise, there is no sanction specific to individuals.

 The Competition Law has undergone significant amendments, enacted in February 2008.
 The current legislation brings about a stricter and more deterrent fining regime, coupled with a leniency programme for companies.

-A manager or employee of a cartelist may also apply for leniency until the ‘investigation report’ is officially served.
-Such an application would be independent from applications by the cartelist itself, if there are any.
-Depending on the application order, there may be total immunity from, or reduction of a fine for such manager or employee.
-The requirements for such individual application are the same as stipulated above.
+A manager or employee of a cartelist may also apply for leniency until the investigation report is officially served.
+This application would be independent from any applications by the cartelist itself.
+Depending on the application order, there may be total immunity from, or reduction of, a fine for the manager or employee.
+The requirements for an individual application are the same as stipulated above.

-As per Law No. 6352, which took effect on 5 July 2012, the administrative sanction decisions of the Board can be submitted for judicial review before the administrative courts in Ankara by filing an appeal case within 60 days upon receipt by the parties of the justified (reasoned) decision of the Board.
+As per Law No. 6352 on the Amendment to Certain Laws for Increasing the Efficiency of Judicial Services and the Suspension of Prosecution and Penalties Regarding Crimes Committed through Press, which took effect on 5 July 2012, the administrative sanction decisions of the Board can be submitted for judicial review before the administrative courts in Ankara by filing an appeal case within 60 days, upon receipt by the parties of the justified (reasoned) decision of the Board.
 As per article 27 of the Administrative Procedural Law, filing an administrative action does not automatically stay the execution of the decision of the Board.
-However, upon request of the plaintiff, the court, by providing its justifications, may decide the stay of the execution if the execution of the decision is likely to cause serious and irreparable damages; and if the decision is highly likely to be against the law (ie, showing of a prima facie case).
+However, upon request of the plaintiff, the court, by providing its justifications, may decide the stay of the execution if the execution of the decision is likely to cause serious and irreparable damage, and if the decision is highly likely to be against the law (ie, showing of a prima facie case).

-The judicial review period before the Administrative Court usually takes about 12 to 24 months.
+The judicial review period before the Administrative Court usually takes between 12 and 24 months.
 If the challenged decision is annulled in full or in part, the Administrative Court remands it to the Board for review and reconsideration.

 Decisions of courts in private suits are appealable before the Supreme Court of Appeals.
-The appeal process in private suits is governed by the general procedural laws and usually lasts 24 to 30 months.
+The appeal process in private suits is governed by the general procedural laws and usually lasts between 24 and 30 months.

 A significant development in competition law enforcement was the change in the competent body for appeals against the Competition Board’s decisions.
-The new legislation has created a three-level appellate court system consisting of administrative courts (as explained above), regional courts (appellate courts) and the High State Court, the regional courts will: (i) go through the case file both on procedural and substantive grounds; and (ii) investigate the case file and make their decision considering the merits of the case.
+The new legislation has created a three-level appellate court system consisting of administrative courts (as explained above), regional courts (appellate courts) and the High State Court.
+The regional courts will (1) go through the case file both on procedural and substantive grounds and (2) investigate the case file and make their decision considering the merits of the case.
 The decision of the regional court will be subject to the High State Court’s review in exceptional circumstances, which are set forth in article 46 of the Administrative Procedure Law.

 Turkish procedural law denies any class action or procedure.
 Class certification requests would not be granted by Turkish courts.
-While article 25 of Law No. 4077 on the Protection of Consumers allows class action by consumer organisations, these actions are limited to the violations of Law No. 4077 on the Protection of Consumers, and do not extend to cover antitrust infringements.
+Although article 25 of Law No. 4077 on the Protection of Consumers allows class action by consumer organisations, these actions are limited to the violations of Law No. 4077 and do not extend to cover antitrust infringements.
 Similarly, article 58 of the Turkish Commercial Code enables trade associations to take class actions against unfair competition behaviour, but this has no reasonable relevance to private suits under article 57 et seq of the Competition Law.

-The most recent changes with respect to the Turkish cartel regime were the publication of the amended Guidelines on Vertical Agreements, which concluded the two-year work of the Competition Authority in this regard.
-The amended version of the Guidelines now includes internet sales, which are acknowledged to provide a wider data set that allows price comparison to the consumers.
-Furthermore, revisions are concerning most favoured customers (MFN) clauses, a contemporary topic deemed significant by competition authorities around the globe, were also made.
+The most recent change with respect to the Turkish cartel regime was the publication of the amended Guidelines on Vertical Agreements, which concluded two years’ work by the Competition Authority.
+The amended version of the Guidelines includes internet sales, which are acknowledged to provide a wider data set that allows price comparison to consumers.
+Furthermore, revisions were also made concerning most favoured customers clauses, a contemporary topic deemed significant by competition authorities around the globe.

-In addition to that, the most significant development regarding Turkish competition law is the Draft Proposal for the Amendment of the Competition Law (the Draft Law), which was submitted to the Grand National Assembly of Turkish Republic on 23 January 2014.
-The Draft Law became obsolete following the beginning of the new legislative year of the Turkish parliament.
-In order to re-initiate the parliamentary process, the draft law must again be proposed and submitted to the presidency of the Turkish Parliament.
-At this stage, it remains unknown whether the Turkish parliament or the government will renew the draft law.
-If the Draft Law is not submitted to the presidency of the Turkish Parliament, it may be expected from the Competition Authority to take steps towards the amendment of certain articles of the Competition Law.
+Otherwise, the most significant development regarding Turkish competition law is the Draft Proposal for the Amendment of the Competition Law (the Draft Law), which was submitted to the Grand National Assembly of Turkish Republic (Parliament) on 23 January 2014.
+The Draft Law became obsolete following the beginning of the new parliamentary legislative year.
+To reinitiate the parliamentary process, the Draft Law must again be proposed and submitted to the presidency of the Turkish Parliament.
+At this stage, it remains unknown whether Parliament or the government will renew the Draft Law.
+If it is not submitted to the presidency of the Turkish Parliament, it may be expected that the Competition Authority will take steps towards the amendment of certain articles of the Competition Law.

-During the course of the past year, there have not been any significant cartel decisions in which the Board imposed significant administrative monetary fines.
-On the contrary, there has been a decline in the number of cartel cases – as well as investigations – with monetary fines.
+During the past year, there have not been any significant cartel decisions in which the Board imposed significant administrative monetary fines.
+In fact, there has been a decline in the number of cartel cases, and of investigations, with monetary fines.

-Finally, the Board recently levied an administrative monetary fine within an investigation launched against five undertakings and one association of undertakings active in cabotage Ro-Ro transportation lines in Turkey (18 April 2019, 19-16/229-101).
+The Board has also levied an administrative monetary fine within an investigation launched against five undertakings and one association of undertakings active in cabotage Ro-Ro transportation lines in Turkey (18 April 2019, 19-16/229-101).
 The Board concluded that Tramola Gemi İşletmeciliği ve Ticaret AŞ (Tramola), Kale Nakliyat Seyahat ve Turizm AŞ (Kale Nakliyat), İstanbullines Denizcilik Yatırım AŞ (İstanbullines), İstanbul Deniz Nakliyat Gıda İnşaat Sanayi Ticaret Ltd Şti (İDN) and İstanbul Deniz Otobüsleri Sanayi ve Ticaret AŞ (İDO) had violated article 4 of the Competition Law by collectively determining prices.
-As the Board did not grant full immunity to the leniency applicant, it imposed an administrative monetary fine on:
+As the Board did not grant full immunity to the leniency applicant, it imposed administrative monetary fines on: